iterative/vscode-dvc/README.md

 An extension for VS Code that provides support for experiment tracking, file management, and pipelines

+# Trying the extension

+If you'd like to try the extension without installing, [download and install the .vsix](https://github.com/iterative/vscode-dvc/blob/master/extension/dvc-integration-0.1.0.vsix)

 # Dev-Setup

 -   Install VS Code, nodejs and yarn